In This Article

 A Personal Story: Meet Nkukuleko

 I’ll never forget my first encounter as a student with a child who could not speak English.
 Being told that I would be his ‘teacher,’ he ran up to me and proclaimed, “Sawubona!
 Igama lami nginguNkukuleko!”

 Well… I was later told that if my face had been an emoji, it would have looked something like this: O_O.

 Apparently, the little boy had just greeted me and told me that his name was Nkululeko.
 Because he was speaking to me in isiZulu, I had absolutely no idea what he had said, and so began our tumultuous but ultimately very rewarding speech therapy experience.

 Nkululeko had a language delay in his first language (isiZulu) which was affecting his ability to learn English as a second language.
-The therapy plan was to catch him up to an age-appropriate level in isiZulu before moving on and teaching him English.
+The speech therapy plan was to catch him up to an age-appropriate level in isiZulu before moving on and teaching him English.
 Sounds simple, right?
 Theoretically, yes.
 But realistically, no.

 Seeing as I didn’t know a word of isiZulu, I decided to use themes as targets for speech therapy, that way, I could learn the vocabulary and sentence structure pertaining to each theme beforehand, and then conduct my sessions in isiZulu using what I had learned.

-It was a long and arduous process, and there were many bumps that Nkululeko and I had to get over for his therapy to be a success.
+It was a long and arduous process, and there were many bumps that Nkululeko and I had to get over for his bilingual speech therapy to be a success.
 But we got over them, and soon he was speaking age-appropriately in isiZulu and was ready to move on and learn English.